fferegrino/dict-patterns/readme.md

 # This will work
 matcher.match(template, actual)

-# This will raise JSONPatternValueInconsistencyError
+# This will raise DictPatternValueInconsistencyError
 actual['child']['parent_id'] = 'different-uuid'
 matcher.match(template, actual)
 ```